Fall is a great time to visit Kings Island for Halloween-themed fun.

 Weekends are still a great time to enjoy the rides for all thrill levels located throughout the park.

-If you are curious about the Halloween themed decorations but don’t want to see them at night, daytime is the perfect time to explore the rest of the park.
+If you are curious about the Halloween-themed decorations but don’t want to see them at night, daytime is the perfect time to explore the rest of the park.

-Haunt at Kings Island
+Halloween Haunt at Kings Island

 If you are not a fan of scary things, you can still have fun at Haunt at Kings Island.
-The obvious appeal for Haunt is for the scare thrill-seekers but there are still other options.
+The obvious appeal of Haunt is for the scare thrill-seekers but there are still other options.

 Just to be clear, Haunt is NOT designed for little kids.
 It’s recommended for ages 13 and up.

 The Halloween Haunt Map states WARNING: This event is Too Intense for Young Children.
 Parental Discretion is Advised.